-The UMW Foundation owns over 1,800 parking spaces, which are used by various constituencies from commercial retail and office customers to UMW staff, faculty and students.
-Included in the portfolio is a 192,000 sf, 540-space, five-story parking deck in Eagle Village, which provides approximately 400 secured spaces to residents of Eagle Landing and the balance to tenants of the Executive Offices at Eagle Village.
+The UMW Foundation owns over 1,400 parking spaces, which are used by commercial retail and office customers and employees.
+Included in the portfolio are the first two floors of a 192,000 sf, 540-space, five-story parking deck in Eagle Village.
+The garage, which the Foundation co-owns with UMW, provides approximately 400 secured spaces to residents of Eagle Landing and the balance to tenants of the Executive Offices at Eagle Village.

 Land Bank Portfolio-Farms, Waterfront & Woodlands